discord-jda/JDA/README.md

 ### Example: Message Logging

+> [!NOTE]
+> The following example makes use of the **privileged intent** `GatewayIntent.MESSAGE_CONTENT`, which must be explicitly enabled in your application dashboard.
+You can find out more about intents in our [wiki guide](https://jda.wiki/using-jda/gateway-intents-and-member-cache-policy/).

 Simply logging messages to the console.
 Making use of [JDABuilder][JDABuilder], the intended entry point for smaller bots that don't intend to grow to thousands of guilds.

 Starting your bot and attaching an event listener, using the right [intents][GatewayIntent]: